0

 You’ll intern for approximately 30–40 hours per week.
 The internship is unpaid.

 If interning in Daegu, you can continue staying in the shared apartment.
-If interning in Seoul or Busan, you can book guesthouse accommodation through this website.
+If interning in Seoul or Busan, you can book guesthouse accommodation through us by sending an inquiry.

 Your internship includes 2 food-related excursions/activities, such as visits to farms in Yeongdeok or Uiseong (1–2 hours by bus), a soybean paste production workshop, a strawberry harvesting and dessert workshop on a strawberry farm, or a visit to the Ttang Ttang Fried Chicken Experience Center.